RoyceAroc/RoyceAroc/README.md

 ![Banner](https://roycearoc.github.io/Personal-Website/images/banner.png)
 ## About Me!
-I'm a 16 year old frontend and backend software engineer, competitive programmer, and a mobile application developer.
+I'm an 18 year old frontend and backend software engineer, competitive programmer, and a mobile application developer.
 I work with the most up-to-date technologies and frameworks.

 > I'm fluent in the following languages: C++, Java, Python, NodeJs, Go, R, Swift, PHP, HTML, CSS, JS, and a little bit of Ruby.